Bluegrass, Horses, Bourbon & Boone Region Virtual Attractions

-Conservation educators with the Kentucky Department of Fish and Wildlife Resources at the Salato Wildlife Education Center in Frankfort are hosting Facebook Live sessions at 1 p.m.
-E.T.
+Conservation educators with the Kentucky Department of Fish and Wildlife Resources at the Salato Wildlife Education Center in Frankfort created several videos that are now archived on their Facebook page.
 From the lush, eastern mountains to rolling prairies, and from lowland marshes to clear running streams, you’ll experience Kentucky’s diverse regional ecosystems and the wealth of fish, plants and animals that make this their home.
-Visit their Facebook page for more information.

 Kentucky Historical Society